 I keep a whole category of posts on this site for beginners.
 In these posts I break down loyalty programs, explain my actual redemptions and share information that I feel is important for someone who is new.

 Miles to Memories is about helping others acheive their travel dreams.
-I don’t currently have credit card affiliate links, however I am not against them.
-If I do ever have links then I promise to maintain editorial control.
+I currently have affiliate links and I promise to maintain editorial control.
 I have been in sales for a long time and have no problem turning down income in order to maintain my moral boundaries.
 Miles to Memories will always give our very own opinion that will never be dictated by and outside source.

 To conlcude this long post, this is a fun & rewarding hobby.
 I love it.
 It always keeps me on my feet and I put a lot of time and effort into keeping up with everything.
 I also love to travel, having done so with and without miles & points for a decade.